Kostya Trachenko

 theoretical and computational condensed matter physics:

-representative publications in these areas.
-Related
+are representative publications in these areas.

-research is discussed here.
+Research related to these papers is discussed here.

 Please get